quantumlib/Stim/doc/usage_command_line.md

 ## Flags

 - <a name="--after_clifford_depolarization"></a>**`--after_clifford_depolarization`**
-    Adds depolarizing noise after Clifford operations.
+    Specifies a depolarizing noise level for unitary gates.

+    Defaults to 0 when not specified.
-    Must be a probability between 0 and 1.
+    Must be a probability (a number between 0 and 1).
-    Defaults to 0.

-    Adds a `DEPOLARIZE1(p)` operation after every single-qubit Clifford operation and a `DEPOLARIZE2(p)` noise operation after every two-qubit Clifford operation.
-    When the probability is set to 0, the noise operations are not inserted.
+    Adds a `DEPOLARIZE1(p)` operation after every single-qubit Clifford operation, and a `DEPOLARIZE2(p)` noise operation after every two-qubit Clifford operation.
+When set to 0 or not set, these noise operations are not inserted at all.

 - <a name="--after_reset_flip_probability"></a>**`--after_reset_flip_probability`**
     Specifies a reset noise level.

     Defaults to 0 when not specified.
-    Must be a number between 0 and 1.
+    Must be a probability (a number between 0 and 1).

-    Adds an `X_ERROR(p)` after `R` (`RZ`) and `RY` operations, and a `Z_ERROR(p)` after `RX` operations.
-    When set to 0, the noise operations are not inserted.
+    Adds an `X_ERROR(p)` after `R` and `RY` operations, and a `Z_ERROR(p)` after `RX` operations.
+When set to 0 or not set, these noise operations are not inserted at all.

 - <a name="--allow_gauge_detectors"></a>**`--allow_gauge_detectors`**